 Jay Jensen is an associate in the Labor Department and a member of the Employee Benefits & Executive Compensation Group.

-Prior to joining Proskauer, Jay served as a staff attorney in the Tulane University Office of the General Counsel, advising the university on a broad range of legal issues, including labor and employment, non-profit law and taxation, regulatory compliance, data privacy, and general business transactions.
+Before joining Proskauer, Jay was a staff attorney in the Tulane University Office of the General Counsel, advising on a broad range of legal issues, including labor and employment, non-profit taxation, regulatory compliance, data privacy, and general business transactions.

-Jay earned his J.D. from Tulane Law School, where he trained as a student attorney in the Civil Rights and Federal Practice Clinic and received best speaker and brief awards competing in appellate moot court.
+Jay received his J.D. from Tulane University Law School, where he trained as a student attorney in the Civil Rights and Federal Practice Clinic and received best speaker and brief awards competing in appellate moot court.

 IRS Offers Two-Year Transition Period to Implement SECURE 2.0 Roth Catch-Up Requirement